Breeding-Insight/brapi-phenotype-qc/README.md

     - Do not modify raw data study

 ### Low priority
-- Export to R data format or spreadsheet for additional QC not available in tool
+- Export to spreadsheet for additional QC not available in tool
-- Import from R data format or spreadsheet
+- Import from spreadsheet
 - View observation units plot
     - Indicate whether observation unit has any observations
     - Select observation unit to show observation details
 - Algorithmic flagging of outliers
+- Auth